 A Cappella Worship

 While the majority of our members are comfortable with the use of musical instruments in public worship, we have chosen to honor the unique tradition of our church of Christ heritage by practicing a cappella worship in our assemblies.
 Many of our members participate in our praise team that leads our family’s congregational singing each Sunday.
 A cappella worship is a unique experience that the church of Christ heritage brings to the broader Christian world, and we are proud to continue this tradition.

 Following the practice of the early church (Acts 20:7), we share the Lord’s Supper (Eucharist) each Sunday.
 We believe that God, through Christ and his apostles, ordained that his people partake of this memorial (Matthew 26:26-29; Mark 14:22-25; Luke 22:14-20), which is for God’s people the body and blood of our Lord Jesus Christ, which gives life to those who believe (John 6:47-56).

 All who confess faith in Christ are invited to partake so that, as we share of the one bread, we who are many become one body, the church (1 Corinthians 10:16-17).
 We partake of the Lord’s supper in remembrance and celebration of the life, death, and resurrection of our Lord until he comes again (1 Corinthians 11:23-26).

 Participation of Women

-While still uncommon in churches of Christ, we encourage the participation of women in our public gatherings and in our leadership.
-For a full discussion of our decision to support the participation of women, please see the document approved by our leadership and church family.
+While still uncommon in churches of Christ, we encourage and support the participation of women in our public gatherings and in our leadership.

 Marriage and Divorce